 The Curriculum and Standards Committee key role is to advise the Corporation on curriculum planning processes at Coleg Cambria and scrutinise the effectiveness, and standards of the learner journey.
 It is also responsible for receiving Student Voice reports to ensure that the College is focused on providing the best available environment and resources for its learners.
-During the 2022/23 academic year, the Committee comprised of 12 members, which included a co-opted student representative.
+During the 2023/24 academic year, the Committee comprised of 10 members.